 Financial aid is any financial assistance a student receives to help pay for their educational expenses.
 There are different categories of financial aid including:

-2. Federal Financial Aid - Federal student aid comes from the U.S. Department of Education, which helps eligible students pay for higher education expenses.
-It covers tuition, fees, room and board, books, school supplies, and transportation.
+2. Federal Financial Aid - Federal Student Financial Aid comes from the U.S. Department of Education, which helps eligible students pay for higher education expenses.
+It covers tuition, fees, room and board, books and supplies, and transportation.
 It can include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study Program, and Federal Direct Loans.
-Please visit www.studentaid.gov for more information.
+Please visit www.studentaid.gov for more information

 3. Outside Financial Aid – All non-federal aid outside the institution.
 It can include veteran benefits, 529 college savings plan, agency funding, social services funding, employer / corporate tuition assistance.